EnvPane - An OS X preference pane for environment variables

 Minor UI changes and a few bug fixes

 Fix: Projects doesn’t build with XCode 7 on OS X El Capitan (10.11)

 Fix: envlib_unsetenv() is invoked unnecessarily with empty string if environment is empty (issue #3)

 Ignore.
 They are releases made from a fork of this repository, not by the original author and inauspiciously using the EnvPane name.

 Fix: Preference pane fails to load if ~/Library/LaunchAgents is missing (issue #2)

 Fix: Preference pane fails to load if ~/.MacOSX or ~/.MacOSX/environment.plist are missing (issue #1).

 /usr/localis recommended.
-The current version of EnvPane was compiled against version 2.1.5a of the library.
+The current version of EnvPane was statically linked against version 2.2.1 of that library.
+HomeBrew users can use

 launchd_source_dircustom build setting to point to the copy of the launchd source tree